m-renaud/HaskellWebDevPlayground/README.md

     stack build
 	stack exec server

-You can then navigate to http://localhost:8081/user and see a table with some names in it.
+You can then navigate to http://localhost:8081/healthz and see "OK".

 ## Libraries in use